LycheeOrg/Lychee-v3/README.md

 #### A great looking and easy-to-use photo-management-system.

-*Since the 1st of April 2018 this project has moved to it's own Organisation (https://github.com/LycheeOrg) where people are able to submit their fixes to it.
+*Since the 1st of April 2018 this project has moved to its own Organisation (https://github.com/LycheeOrg) where people are able to submit their fixes to it.
 We, the Organisation owners, want to thank electerious (Tobias Reich) for the opportunity to make this project live on.*

 ![Lychee](https://camo.githubusercontent.com/b9010f02c634219795950e034f511f4cf4af5c60/68747470733a2f2f732e656c6563746572696f75732e636f6d2f696d616765732f6c79636865652f312e6a706567)
 ![Lychee](https://camo.githubusercontent.com/5484591f0b15b6ba27d4845b292cc5d3a988b3b9/68747470733a2f2f732e656c6563746572696f75732e636f6d2f696d616765732f6c79636865652f322e6a706567)